MyPureCloud/developer-center-blog/source/2021-08-17-new-account-switcher-in-devtools/index.md

 ## Prompt Login

 The prompt login checkbox does exactly as the name suggests.
-Once checked, user will be forcefully prompted to enter credentials when adding a new account.
-Its main use case is when a user tries add an account that is in the same region as any of the already added accounts.
-This is because adding an account without checking the prompt login checkbox will cause the authentication service to automatically read the auth cookie and return a new auth token automatically without prompting for credentials.
+Once checked, users will be forcefully prompted to enter credentials when adding a new account.
+Its main use case is when a user attempts add an account that is in the same region as any of the already added accounts.
+This is because, adding an account without checking the prompt login checkbox will cause the authentication service to automatically read the auth cookie and return a new auth token automatically without prompting for credentials.

 ## Resources